edortie03/edortie03/README.md

 # Hi there, I'm Edward Denis 👋

 Welcome to my GitHub profile!
-I'm a first-year ISM student at Ardhi University with a passion for programming, projects, and learning new technologies.
+I'm a second-year ISM student at Ardhi University with a passion for programming, projects, and learning new technologies.

 ---
 - 🔭 I’m currently working on:
-   Self simple projects
+   Self projects

-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning and working on:
    Django framework

 - 👯 I’m looking to collaborate on several projects for both individuals and teams